salehairum/DevLog/README.md

 python app.py
 ```
 (Creating a venv is optional.)
-then, make sure to create a .env file (like the .env.example) and write your own connection string there.
+then, make sure to create a .env file (like the .env.example) and write your own connection string there. (in the backend folder)

 To run the backend, run the following command once
 ```sh